September 21, 2022

 As I found the Camino markers again, I was a bit exasperated to discover that the south side of the river was much steeper than the opposite side had been.
 I almost felt as if I was walking through the streets of San Francisco.

 My feet were tired, and so was my back, and my legs, and just about every other part of my body.
-But, then I was pleasantly surprised to discover that the city of Portugalete had installed outdoor moving walkways (like the ones you find at airports) to help pedestrians ascend these steep uphill streets.
-All I needed to do was hop on the flat metal walkway and it transported me up a block.
-Then just hop onto the next one to get up the next block, and so on.
+But then I was pleasantly surprised to discover that the city of Portugalete had installed outdoor moving walkways (like the ones you find at airports) to help pedestrians ascend these steep uphill streets.
+All I needed to do was hop on the flat metal walkway, and it transported me up a block.
+Then simply hop onto the next one to reach the next block, and so on.

 I’d never seen this type of assistance out on public sidewalks before, completely exposed to the elements.
 But I wasn’t complaining.
 It was 5 pm, and I was utterly exhausted from walking nearly 25 miles today.
 I’d take all the help I could get at this point.

-When I made it to the albergue about 10 minutes later, the place was hopping.
+When I arrived at the albergue about 10 minutes later, the place was bustling.
 Nearly every bed was filled with someone’s belongings, and pilgrims were busy washing clothes, making food in the kitchen, or watching a soccer game on TV.

 The sloping hills of Portugalete